verifyas/docs/source/index.html.md

 Welcome to the Verify Payments API 👋!
 The reference documentation below describes the various functions that you can use to initiate, track and manage fiat transfer using the Verify Payments API.

 <aside class="notice">
 This API is currently in alpha.
 We may push breaking changes to the API endpoints on short notice.
-Make sure to <a href="#">subscribe to our mailing list</a> to get notified of such changes ahead of time.
+Make sure to <a href="https://groups.google.com/a/lists.verify.as/forum/#!forum/api-announcements" target="_blank" data-link="_">join our mailing list</a> to get notified of such changes ahead of time.
 </aside>

 # Authentication